 Pearce was born in 1966 in Phoenix.
 Before his career in architecture/fabrication, he was in the U.S. Marine Corps and traveled the world as a scout sniper.
 His deployments overseas took him to many places.
 After serving his country, Pearce spent time in odd jobs in Coronado, CA as a lifeguard/swim instructor, bartender and boat builder before attending San Diego Police Academy where he won the "Top Gun" award.
 After graduating he relocated to Idaho because of the recession in California in 1992.
 Pearce worked several construction jobs and came across his passion for architecture and then switched careers.
 He earned a Bachelor's degree in architecture and a minor in art from the University of Idaho in Moscow, ID.
 His thesis focused on kinetic architecture with an emphasis on human interaction with nature.
 Pearce now resides in downtown Phoenix and is dedicated to community involvement through design, construction and fabrication.

-Pearce says, "Being a product of nature, one of my goals is to help people reside within nature as a resource through fabricated living modules.
-I begin with concepts for living, laws of the universe, and principle that we live by, ....
-I also use drawing and welding as a three-dimensional form of sketching to explore spaces/communication and unknown forms derived from the unconscious....
+"Being a product of nature, one of my goals is to help people reside within nature as a resource through fabricated living modules.
+I begin with concepts for living, laws of the universe, and principles/patterns that we live by, ....
+I also use drawing, construction and fabrication as a three-dimensional form of sketching to explore spaces/communication and unknown forms derived from the unconscious....
 Form and Function co-exist.
 One does not follow the other, they motivate one another."